Intercom vs Zendesk in 2026: Outcome-Based AI Pricing Compared

 Integrations

 Intercom's marketplace has 400+ apps and a well-documented API.
 Integrations with Salesforce, HubSpot, Slack, Jira, Stripe, and Segment are first-party and well-maintained.
-The API supports webhooks, custom actions, and data sync.
-For most SaaS and mid-market companies, the integration coverage is sufficient.

 Winner: Zendesk on breadth.
 Intercom on developer experience.
 For most companies, both have the integrations that matter.